 A Macro/Micro cycle of AP Economics will introduce students to the entire discipline of economics allowing them to develop a detailed understanding and application of economic principles and analytical decision making skills essential for problem solving.
-The courses will be offered in alternating years (In 2014-15 AP Macroeconomics will be offered).
+The courses will be offered in alternating years (In 2018-19 AP Microeconomics will be offered).
 Students are encouraged to become productive workers, responsible citizens, prudent savers and investors, effective participants in a global economy, knowledgeable consumers and lifelong decision makers.
 If they so choose, students will have the opportunity to fully prepare for both Micro and Macro portions of the AP exam.

-Advanced Placement Macroeconomics - SS05101 - 1 credit, first semester only course, AP level.
+Advanced Placement Macroeconomics - SS05101 - 1 credit, AP level.
 Open to grades 11 and 12.
 Macroeconomics will introduce the student to the national and international economy with special emphasis on how government actions influence the economy.
 The course will embed AP exam formats, evaluation of exam questions, use of AP rubrics and scoring systems.
 If they so choose, students will have the opportunity to fully prepare for Macro portion of the AP exam.
+Offered in odd years, e.g. 2019-20, 2021-22

-Advanced Placement Microeconomics - SS05201 - 1 credit, second semester only course, AP level.
+Advanced Placement Microeconomics - SS05201 - 1 credit, AP level.
 Open to grades 11 and 12.
 Microeconomics will give students a thorough understanding of the principles of economics as applied to the individual as decision maker, consumer, and producer, within larger economic systems.
 The course will embed AP exam formats, evaluation of exam questions, use of AP rubrics and scoring systems.
 If they so choose, students will have the opportunity to fully prepare for Micro portion of the AP exam.
+Offered in even years, e.g. 2018-19, 2020-21.